 Additional Information on Water Lines:

-In the case of galvanized steel pipe, the galvanized coating eventually wears off and they begin to rust, resulting in water leaks requiring repair or replacement.
+- In the case of galvanized steel pipes, the galvanized coating eventually wears off and they begin to rust, resulting in water leaks requiring repair or replacement.

 - Lead water lines can eventually corrode and become brittle.
 The result is pinholes and cracks that can cause the lead line to leak or rupture, requiring replacement of the service line.
 For more information on lead in service lines click here